When working with the DOM, it’s common to need to select elements based on another element.

 contains() | true or false | Verifies if a node is contained within another. |

-This method checks if an element matches the specified CSS selector.
-It is useful for quickly applying conditions.
+This method verifies if an element matches the specified CSS selector.
+It’s useful for quickly applying conditions.

 const matches = myElement.matches('.my-class');

-if the element meets the CSS selector, and false
+Returns true if the element matches the CSS selector, and false otherwise.

-If no matching element is found for the selector, it returns null
+If it doesn’t find an element matching the selector, it returns null.

-This method is not a direct selection method, but it allows you to check if a node is contained within another.
-It is useful when you need to know if a node is a descendant of another.
+This method is not a direct way of selection, but it allows verifying if a node is contained within another.
+It’s useful when you need to know if a node is a descendant of another.

 const contains = container.contains(myElement);

-if the node is a descendant of the container, and false
+Returns true if the node is a descendant of the container, and false otherwise.